nickstienz/flarevm/README.md

 > This project is being rewritten from scratch ;-;

-A simple VM written in Rust designed to teach low-level programming and the internals of a computer.
+A VM written in Rust designed to teach low-level programming and the internals of a computer.